-The Project Site is not readily visible from nearby public viewing areas.
+The proposed Project would not have a significant impact on a scenic vista or view corridor with the landscaping buffer that will be required to be designed into the Project.
 The proposed Project site is currently developed for public facility uses.
-Project Plans include a landscaping plan which will reduce the visual impact of the facility.
+Project Plans include a raised berm, landscaping and irrigation plan which will reduce the visual impact of the facility.
 Nighttime facility lighting would be required at the proposed Project site for employee safety and security purposes, and it would be designed and implemented to minimize night-sky impacts and glare for surrounding users.
 This is considered a significant, but mitigable, impact.

-Mitigation Measure AES-1 - Exterior Lighting Controls: An exterior lighting plan will be developed, which will include the height, location, and intensity of all exterior lighting.
+Mitigation Measure AES-1 - Exterior Lighting Controls and Site Screening: An exterior lighting plan will be developed, which will include the height, location, and intensity of all exterior lighting.
 All light poles, fixtures, and hoods shall be dark (non-reflective) colored.
 Lighting shall be designed to eliminate any off site glare.
 All exterior site lights shall utilize full cut-off, "hooded" lighting fixtures to prevent offsite light spillage and glare.
+In addition, the Project will implement a landscape buffer and other design features to screen the new modular office building, parked buses and parked employee automobiles from view by motorists traveling along the US101 corridor.